dstroud/dreamsequence/README.md

 Dreamsequence is a chord-based sequencer, arpeggiator, harmonizer, and arranger for Monome Norns+Grid.

-Depending on your need, it can be your primary live performance tool, a compositional assistant, a generative sequencing playground, or just some thing you poke at that happens to make nice-sounding beeps.
+It can be a live performance tool, a composition assistant, or a generative sequencing playground.

-The joy of using Dreamsequence is in its intuitive, theory-informed interactivity that allows us to explore various ways of reinterpreting simple musical patterns.
-Dreamsequence does not aim to be a fully-featured sequencer that can do anything and everything.
-In fact, sequences are limited to just 8 steps at the moment.
-But I think you will be delighted by what can be done with these simple inputs.

-While fun all by itself, Dreamsequence really opens up when you add friends (anything that can send CV or MIDI notes), in which case it becomes a Voltronesque band leader capable of processing external musical data streams through its harmonizers.
+While fun all by itself, Dreamsequence opens up when you add friends (anything that can send CV or MIDI notes), in which case it becomes a Voltronesque band leader capable of processing external musical data streams through its harmonizers.
 Sequences and harmonies can be intelligently merged with natural sounding results.

-For those looking to make experimental music that goes beyond randomization and LFOs (not that there's anything wrong with that), Dreamsequence features an Arranger and Event scheduling system that lets you create your own procedural layer for controlling (or ceding to chaos) every aspect of your creation over the course of time.
+Dreamsequence features an Arranger and Event scheduling system that lets you create your own procedural layer for controlling (or ceding to chaos) every aspect of your composition.
 If you've ever enjoyed the feeling of creating a monster modular synth patch that may or may not have become sentient at some point along the way, you'll be rewarded by spending some time with Events.

 I hope you have as much fun using Dreamsequence as I have had creating it, and I'd love to hear about how you're using it at l.llllllll.co/dreamsequence